 [About the Photo: While this cabin is not on camp property, the Dearings did own the camp property.
 Mary Grace Kelly, who donated the land to American Lutheran, was the daughter of Margaret Dearing.
 The original Cabin still stands today in the orchard field just north of the Camp.]

 The Dearings had a daughter named Mary Grace Kelly.
 Mary grew up not only to love the valley and mountains around her but also to love her Lord, their Creator.
 Later in her life, she decided to set aside part of that valley for the work of the Lord.
 Her dream was to have a Bible Camp in the valley she loved.

 Pastor Charles E. Schmidt

-After purchasing the property, however, there were not funds to start any development.
-The land stayed unused for many years until Pine Cross Bible Camp Association of which American Lutheran Church was a member decided to run a primitive tent camp for a few weeks one summer and use American Lutheran’s land in Prescott.
-Large military tents were purchased to provide meeting, sleeping and cooking space, and a Bible Camp was held in Mary Grace Kelly’s valley for the first time.
+After purchasing the property, however, there were no funds to start any development.
+The land stayed unused for many years until the Pine Cross Bible Camp Association of which American Lutheran Church was a member decided to run a primitive tent camp for a few weeks one summer and use American Lutheran’s land in Prescott.
+Large military tents were purchased to provide meetings, sleeping, and cooking space, and a Bible Camp was held in Mary Grace Kelly’s valley for the first time.

 American Evangelical Lutheran Church

 Even though American Lutheran Church was a member of the Pine Cross Bible Camp Association, an agreement could not be reached with the member churches of the Association to develop a permanent Bible Camp on the property.
 A few years later a group from The Lutheran Church Missouri Synod, who were looking for a site to build a Bible Camp, heard about American Lutheran’s property.
 After a meeting of the two church groups, a joint project was begun.
 They were able to enlist 9 additional Lutheran congregations to join them in developing the property into a place for all Arizona Lutheran Churches to use and enjoy.